spiral/docs/components/validation.md

 * data is an array of fields to be validated
 * rules is set of validation rules to be applied to every data field

 > The default spiral implementation `Validator` requires instances of `ContainerInterface` (Interop, needed to load Checkers and external rule classes) and `ValidationConfig` (to provide a list of available validations using section "validation").
-This means that you have to request the validator instance using the  container to ensure that it's configured correctly.
+This means that you have to request the validator instance using the DI or factory to ensure that it's configured correctly.

 Now we can create a sample validator in our controller action (we can configure validation on a fly):